Havoc Demon Hunter DPS Easy Mode — The War Within (11.1.0)

 - Cast

-Essence Break after each
+Essence Break after every other

 Eye Beam, and follow it up with